 Professor Jackson is married with 3 grown children and lives in the hills east of Perth.

 Jan Kruger is the Director of Imagine More, a family led organisation based in Canberra.
 Jan co-founded Imagine More in 2013 to strengthen family leadership and advocacy skills to enable people with disability to get the good things of life.

 Michelle Swan is an autistic parent of 6 in a multiply neurodivergent family.
 She is an advocate for neurodiversity and disability rights in both paid and volunteer roles.

 Michelle’s website contains articles and resources used internationally in schools and by parents and professionals.
 In 2015 Michelle’s first book was published.
 ‘The Real Experts’ is a collection of essays written by autistic adults and edited by Michelle which help parents and professionals learn how to help autistic children thrive.

 Michelle is a contributor to the group blogging project Respectfully Connected, where a team of neurodivergent parents from across the world who are raising neurodivergent children share their stories of gentle parenting.

 Michelle is a Director of Autistic Families International, a community group creating change in families and communities by educating, encouraging, advocating, and upholding the rights of autistic parents, children and young people.

 She is also Founder and Director of Neurodiversity Connect, a not for profit company that will work across Australia where neurodivergent people and their families seek support, community & inclusion.
 In her local community Michelle works with autistic young people as a mentor and advocate.

-Catia Malaquias is a lawyer, a co-founder of All Means All and the mother of three young children.
+Catia Malaquias is a lawyer, an award winning human rights and inclusion advocate and a co-founder of All Means All.
 She has extensive legal and strategic expertise and is committed to human rights and inclusion of people with disability in every area of life.